-Periodically inspect plastic vent pipe.
+Inspect plastic vent pipe.
 Make certain that all joints are secure and that vent pipe supports are all in place.
-Check the outdoor vent terminal to see that it is free of obstructions, and that there is no damage nearby caused by condensate.
+Check the outdoor vent terminal to see that it is free of obstructions, and that there is no damage nearby casused by condensate.